 • Watch for symptoms including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.

-• Maintain physical distance (at least 6 feet when feasible) from others (even family and roommates), especially those who are at higher risk, at all times.
+• Maintain physical distance (at least three feet when feasible) from others (even family and roommates), especially those who are at higher risk, at all times.